 In law, one of the most self-aware professions in the UK, these issues are rated amongst the highest business concerns.
 And client-attracting & retaining is one of the highest stress-causing issues.

 We're sure this is because they relate to marketing skills rather than trained professional skills - which most likely applies to all professions in practice.

-For a free e-booklet giving details abut every step of your client-attracting pathway, click the coupon on my Homepage.
+For a free e-booklet giving details about every step of your client-attracting pathway, click the coupon on the right here.